 Ferrock is a waste-iron-based, glass-aggregate cement.
 Its developer says Ferrock absorbs CO2 like a sponge.
 And unlike regular cement that creates one ton of greenhouse-gas-causing carbon dioxide in order to produce one ton of cement, Ferrock produces no carbon dioxide during production.
 Further, in order to cure Ferrocrete, the cement product made from Ferrock, carbon dioxide is required as a catalyst, thereby making it carbon negative.

-Ferrock isn’t available for large projects just yet, such as an airport runway or a six-line highway.
+Ferrock isn’t available for large projects just yet, such as an airport runway or a six-lane highway.
 But because it possesses significantly greater flexibility and is immune from many of the reactions that break down normal concrete in saltwater or wastewater, it is ideally suited for structures in marine environments, in seismically active areas and in conveyance systems, such as water pipes and waste pipes.

 We may not be able to call our cities of concrete green just yet, but it is good to know that science—both of the study research and product development kind—is making them friendlier to the future.